 Where they differ is flavor.

 Cassia has the flavor you probably know as cinnamon.
 It is robust and slightly spicy.
 (Everything sold in a jar at the grocery store labeled ground cinnamon is actually Cassia.)
-Ceylon has a similar flavor yet this spice is far more delicate, more subtle.
+Ceylon has a similar flavor yet this spice is far more delicate and more subtle.
 Some professional chefs insist on Ceylon for certain recipes.

 Healthline has an excellent explanation if you’re looking to dive deeper into the differences between Cassia and Ceylon cinnamon.